The family of a Hamas terrorist killed in Scotland is’missing an incredible man’

 AI

-Laura Schosloff told the BBC that his family is “broken” and “missing a wonderful man” after his death.
+told the BBC that his family is “broken” and “missing a wonderful man” after his death.

-Mr Cowan, who died at the age of 57, grew up in Newton Mearns.
+Mr Cowan, who died at the age of 57, grew in Newton Mearns.
 He attended Netherlee Primary School and Mearns Castle High School.

-He was 17 when he moved to Israel and served in the on Kibbitz Sufa where he met Margaret.
+He was 17 when he moved to Israel and served in the military on Kibbitz Sufa where he met Margaret.

 Ms Schosloff stated that he lived a “life of freedom” on the kibbutz.
 He was regularly gardening, scuba-diving and travelling.